cleanlab/examples/README.md

 ## Instructions

-To run the latest example scripts and notebooks, execute the commands below which will install the required libraries in a virtual environment.
+To run the latest example notebooks, execute the commands below which will install the required libraries in a virtual environment.

 ```console
 python3 -m pip install virtualenv